CharlieMallon/milestone-four/README.md

 -   A forgotten my password link on the login page.
 -   A forgotten my password form, that works.
 -   The user can change the password on the account page.
+#### Shopper Story 7
+-   As a user, I would like contact the store owner.
+#### Acceptance Criteria
+-   A Contact Us page exists.
+-   It contacts the store owner.
 #### Shop Owner Story 1
 -   As a Shop Owner, I would like to manage products.
 #### Acceptance Criteria